Your stepsClick on the steps to expand or collapse. Expand All Steps (+)

 Write your critical analysis of the article.
 Be sure to evaluate the source and convey your own original impressions of the research.

 Write the introduction, article summary, and conclusion.

-Check out Strategies for writing a first draft.
+Check out these strategies for Writing a first draft.

 A. Revise your draft

 Print out your review and work from a hard copy.
 Read it carefully and look for high-order problems first.

 - Do you support your arguments with relevant evidence?